djfusco/elmsln/CODE_OF_CONDUCT.md

 * Accepting constructive criticism
 * Acting in the best interests of the community
 * Only promoting and utilizing Free Open Source Solutions (FOSS)
+* Taking on the role that everyone involved plays an equal and responsible part

 Behaviors our community will not tolerate: